ASUS-AICS/LibMultiLabel/docs/tutorials/Parameter_Selection_for_Neural_Networks.rst

     python3 search_params.py --config example_config/EUR-Lex/bigru_lwan_tune.yml

 The process finds the best parameter set of ``learning_rate=0.0003``, ``embed_dropout=0.4``, ``encoder_dropout=0.4``, and ``rnn_dim=512``.

-Details of other parameters are in the
-`bigru_lwan configuration file <https://github.com/ASUS-AICS/LibMultiLabel/blob/master/example_config/EUR-Lex/bigru_lwan.yml>`_.

 After the search process, the program applies the best parameters to obtain the final model by adding the validation set for training.
 The average P@1 score is 83.65% on the test set.